michaelfortunato/homomorphism-expressivity/main.typ

   $
   The set of all homomorphisms form $F$ to $G$ will be denoted as
   $"Hom"(F, G)$
-  #remark[A question I had, which I believe is valid, is, can the set of homomorphisms
-    from $F$ to $G$ be counted.
-The answer turns out to be yes in some cases.]
 ]<def:hom>

 Let $phi$ be graph neural network that outputs some graph invariant.